The Uncivil War

 By drkevin

-- 116 reads
+- 258 reads

 As mentioned in my previous comments, central and local governments are now ringing every drop of taxation blood out of the employment sector to pay for cash strapped public services.
 25 million full-time workers are effectively propping up a 70 million population with their income and business taxes.

-There are naturally many complications within this simplistic interpretation, as most people contribute taxes AND benefit from services at the same time.
+There are naturally many complications within this simplistic interpretation, as most people contribute some taxes AND benefit from some services at the same time.
 The question remains, however, whether this notional fairness is currently being converted into a much more polarised conflict between net contributers and net beneficiary groups.
 As one lady working in a school recently said.

-"I don't know why we bother".
+"I don't know why we bother, we'd be better off on benefits".

-But here is the curve ball.
+But here is another curve ball.

 The questions are indeed difficult.